 The baccalaureate of science in nursing (BSN) degree prepares nurses for a wide variety of professional roles and graduate study.
 Course work includes nursing science, research, leadership, and related sciences that inform the practice of nursing.
 It also provides the student with general education in math, humanities and social sciences.
 UCA offers a prelicensure BSN program for students who are not yet licensed.
 In addition, articulation options are available for licensed RN's to complete the BSN degree.

 Conceptual Framework

-The conceptual framework for the BSN program is the Essentials of Baccalaureate Education for Professional Nursing Practice, (American Association of Colleges of Nurses (AACN), 2008).
-Adopted by Faculty Organization: 2009
+The conceptual framework for the BSN program is the The Essentials: Core Competencies for Professional Nursing Education, (American Association of Colleges of Nurses (AACN), 2021).
+Adopted by Faculty Organization: 2021